-The Argentine Mastiff carries a long saber tail.
-It has an open character.
-He is friendly and playful.
-Since he gets along very well with children, this dog is quite recommended for families.
+She has an open, friendly and playful nature.
+As she gets on very well with children, this dog is also recommended for families.

 The right food